ppamidimarri/drybox/README.md

 2. The LCD should light up and within a minute or so, display the readings
 3. Login to the database with the `mysql` command above and check for recorded data: `select * from drybox.results;`
 4. From your computer or phone browser, try the IP address of your Pi, it should show you the website like in the screenshots
+5. The script will turn the LEDs above a drybox to red if the humidity reading from that DHT22 sensor is higher than a threshold.
+Based on your layout, you will need to specify which LEDs correspond to which drybox.
+You can do this in `sensor.py` by updating `HIGH_HUMIDITY`, `fil_starts` and `fil_ends`
 5. Press Ctrl-C to kill the python script; the LCD should turn off

 **[Install](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) the service**